 For those who like a challenge, it’s possible to drive round the inhabited part of the island in less than 1½ hours.
 But why rush?
 Drive from the port towards Magazia, the large and popular sandy beach and then head inland to the forested part of the island.
 On the west coast, you’ll find lovely places to swim, such as Agios Petros, Kyra Panagia, Atsitsa, Agalipa and Agios Fokas, many of which also have terrific tavernas if you fancy a bite.
 On the final stretch before hitting the port of Linaria again, it’s worth stopping at the chapel of Agios Panteleimon for the spectacular view of the bay of Pefko and the uninhabited islands to the south.

 The main cobbled road through town from the lower square to the statue of Rupert Brooke comes alive at night.
 It is lined with shops selling souvenirs and examples of all that lovely pottery, wood-carving and colourful fabrics, as well as restaurants, cafes and bars which really get going when the shops close.

 At the otherworldly seaside site of Pouria is an ancient quarry where you’ll see a weird rock formation, the stone mushroom.

 Skyros has been famous for its plentiful lobsters since antiquity.

 Full moon at Magazia

-The great full moon of August is at its most romantic from here, rising out of the sea.
+The great August full moon is at its most romantic from here, rising out of the sea.
 Marvel at it from the coastal pathway above the beach or from one of the seaside tavernas.

 Experience the best of Skyros